Backcountry swimming holes: Five alpine lakes near Summit County

 Piles of snow remain in the shadows of the peaks surrounding the upper and lower lakes signifying just how frigid the water is.
 Use caution, knowing the water can be between 45 degrees and 50 degrees and can steal your breath and shock your body.

-"I was just up there and the wildflowers were pretty phenomenal," Kedrowski said.
-"I love all the little waterfalls and gorges you see on the hike up, and the water wasn't super cold."
+"I love all the little waterfalls and gorges you see on the hike up,” Kedrowski said.

 Hike: About 9 miles round trip, 3,000-plus feet of elevation gain.